Rosemary

 Biologic Mechanisms of Rosemary

 Rosemary (Rosmarinus officinalis), a fragrant herb containing bioactive compounds like carnosol and carnosic acid, is a key ingredient in Longevity Synergy, a dietary supplement crafted for natural wellness.
 Rosemary supports health through science-backed benefits targeting key cellular pathways.
-These statements have not been evaluated by the Food and Drug Administration.
-Longevity Synergy is not intended to diagnose, treat, cure, or prevent any disease.

 • Rosemary Antioxidant and Nrf2 Support: Rosemary promotes antioxidant activity through Nrf2 pathways, helping protect cells from oxidative stress in this rosemary supplement.
 Antioxidant Properties of Rosemary.